Gegori1/SVR-Least-Square_Symmetric/README.md

 # Symmetric-SVR
-SVR with symmetric kernel***
+SVR with ***

-This repository is a Python implementation of SVR, including a symmetric kernel***, and a weighted elastic-net regularization structure, using cvxpy as base solver.
+This repository is a Python implementation of SVR, including a***, and a weighted elastic-net regularization structure, using cvxpy as base solver.

 •	Bayesian Optimization: all files related to hyperparameter optimization.